TheFlightSims/.github/guides/oss/Code of Conduct.md

 * Being considerate, kind, constructive, and helpful.
 * Not engaging in demeaning, discriminatory, harassing, hateful, sexualized, or physically threatening behavior, speech, and imagery.
 * Not engaging in unwanted physical contact.

-Some TheFlightSims open-source projects may adopt an explicit project code of conduct, which may have additional detailed expectations for participants.
+Some of TheFlightSims' open-source projects may adopt an explicit project code of conduct, which may have additional detailed expectations for participants.
 Most of those projects will use our modified Contributor Covenant.